Welcome to the East Coast Greenway in New York

-The 44-mile route through New York passes through a highly urbanized area and yet has the highest percentage of completed ECG trail of any Greenway state!
-This route is an experience not to be missed.
+The 46-mile route through New York passes through a highly urbanized area and is an experience not to be missed.
 For visitors and locals alike, traveling through New York on safe, green, and recreational paths may be the best way to see the city!

-The northern end of the route in New York begins in Westchester and connects to NYC via the Shore Road Greenway and continues onto the Pelham Parkway Greenway.
-From the Pelham Parkway Greenway, the ECG travels north along the Bronx River Greenway and connects to the Mosholu Greenway through the Bronx River Forest.
-From the Mosholu, the route connects to a Greenway in Van Cortlandt Park and exits the park on Broadway.
-From Broadway, the route uses on road connections and the Broadway Bridge to link to the Hudson River Greenway near Dyckman Street.
-The route then travels for 13 miles down the Hudson River Greenway where users can link to ferry service at World Financial Center or Pier 11 to continue their journey into New Jersey.
-For more information on the efforts in the Bronx, please go to our partner, the Bronx River Alliance website.
+The northern end of the route begins in Westchester County and connects via the Shore Road Greenway and continues onto the Pelham Parkway Greenway.
+From the Pelham Parkway Greenway, the Greenway travels north along the Bronx River Greenway and connects to the Mosholu Greenway through the Bronx River Forest.
+From the Mosholu, the route goes to Van Cortlandt Park, exiting on Broadway.
+The route then uses on-road connections and the Broadway Bridge to link to the Hudson River Greenway near Dyckman Street.
+Then 13 miles of uninterrupted trail travel the Hudson River Greenway, linking to ferry service at World Financial Center or Pier 11 to New Jersey.

 Through New York, 62 percent of the route is on traffic-free trails.
 In Manhattan, 90 percent of the route is traffic free.
 The East Coast Greenway in New York follows two separate routes – eastern and western.
 Both end in downtown Manhattan and utilize NY Waterway ferry service to connect to the East Coast Greenway in New Jersey.